stephencweiss/stephencharlesweiss.com/content/blog/2019-08-21/overflow-and-absolute-position.md

 Have you ever tried to have an element overflow when one of its children is in a fixed positioned relative to it?

-Fun fact: It doesn’t work.
+Fun fact: It doesn't work.
 The fixed element is hidden.
 Not in an “off the screen” way.
 Not in an underneath another element way.
-It’s just hidden or “cut” as it was described on StackOverflow. <sup>1</sup>
+It's just hidden or “cut” as it was described on StackOverflow. <sup>1</sup>

 The only thing to do is to reorient the elements so that the element that _was_ the relatively positioned parent is now a sibling — which mostly defeats the purpose.

 ![Disappearing Button On Overflow](https://media.giphy.com/media/IeFqUB7QcCHEQFHVKE/giphy.gif)

 This was the problem I was facing with a Modal element I was working on.
-I wanted a Modal that’s body was too long for the screen to scroll internally but still have a Close Icon in the top right that a user could hit to close the window.
+I wanted a Modal that's body was too long for the screen to scroll internally but still have a Close Icon in the top right that a user could hit to close the window.

 The original Modal Dialog (the part of the Modal that has content - as opposed to the “mask” which covers the original document) looked something like this:
 ```javascript